mbanados/RPI-Chicken-Coop/README.md

 	sudo visudu Add the following line of text: www-data ALL=(ALL) NOPASSWD: ALL

-Drop these scripts in their associated directories (/var/www and /home/pi)
+From your home directory (usually /home/pi) run this command to drop these scripts in their associated directories (/var/www and /home/pi)

-From your home directory (usually /home/pi run this command

 	git clone https://github.com/mbanados/RPI-Chicken-Coop.git
 	sudo cp -r ./RPI-Chicken-Coop/home /